shkim04/shkim04.github.io/blog/3/restapi-with-express-mongodb-typescript.en.md

 > **MongoDB** _is the official [MongoDB](https://www.mongodb.com/) driver for Node.js._

 ## Configure Typescript
 Since typescript support to a strong type checking, potential errors can be easily caught in your editor.

-To apply it, create tsconfig.json under the project directory and configure typescript.
+Create tsconfig.json under the project directory and configure typescript.
 Then, copy and paste the codes shown below.

-You can change a few of fields under _compilerOptions_ depending on your needs.
+You can change a few of fields under **compilerOptions** depending on your needs.
 I won’t go into the detail of the options so, check the official [website](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) if you want to know more about it.

 ```js
 {